Rescue Scottish Pets

 Re-homing Criteria

 Rex needs a quiet, rural home where he can feel safe and supported.
 Due to his nervous nature, he can be flighty and has been known to be an escape artist, so a secure garden is essential.
-He may benefit from living with an older, confident dog who can offer reassurance and guidance.
+He would benefit from living with a confident dog who can offer reassurance and guidance.
 Although he has lived with cats before, care must be taken around other small animals as he has shown some predatory instincts.
 As Rex has been nervous around young children, we would only consider homes with teenagers who are able to respect his space and understand his need for a calm environment.
 Rex needs a patient and experienced owner who can offer consistent, positive training and help him gain confidence at his own pace.

 It may take time for Rex to come out of his shell but with the right guidance, Rex has the potential to become the most loyal and loving companion.
 If you can offer him the calm, quiet, secure home he deserves, please get in touch.